North Carolina Eviction Laws: The NC Eviction Process

 - There are special eviction laws in cases of drug dealing and serious crime.
 It’s possible you can use these to quickly evict a drug dealer.
 The process is complicated, though, and likely an attorney will need to be involved.

 The first time or two you go through the eviction process in NC, seeking legal counsel is highly advisable, but observe and ask questions so you can learn.
-After you’ve done it a few times, you should be familiar with North Carolina eviction laws where it becomes routine enough you know how to evict a tenant in North Carolina and you can do a North Carolina eviction by yourself.
+After you’ve done it a few times, you should be familiar with North Carolina laws covering eviction where it becomes routine enough you know how to evict a tenant in North Carolina and you can do the eviction by yourself.